 The hearing heard how the Newcastle based pair had placed job advertisements in the national press, on websites and Jobcentres.
 None of the posts advertised existed and applicants were tricked into ringing expensive premium rate numbers and charged £25 for a careers pack and administration fees.
 The pair generated £200,000 from their operation.

 Looking for a job is stressful enough so the last thing people need is to have their time and effort wasted in this way.
 It is totally unacceptable behaviour and upsetting for those who have lost money.

-I am delighted that these men have been given seven year ban.
+I am delighted that these men have been given a 7 year ban.
 Today’s ruling shows we will take the strongest form of action and should serve as a warning to anyone who thinks they can mislead people in this way.

 A well run private recruitment sector plays an important role in ensuring that the UK’s labour market works effectively.
 It is essential that employment agencies operate within the law.

 Notes to editors

 1. A criminal case brought by the police has already been heard at Newcastle Crown court where in February 2012 both men pleaded guilty to charges including obtaining a money transfer by deception money and fraud by abuse of position.

 In May 2012, Mr Johnson was sentenced to 30 weeks imprisonment while Mr Clark was sentenced to 34 weeks imprisonment suspended for 18 months.